-AM-Only Pick-up Procedure: Adults approved for pick-up of AM-Only campers are asked to text The Dairy Barn Education Director (440-554-5695) upon arrival in the main lobby.
+AM-Only Pick-up Procedure: Adults approved for pick-up of AM-Only campers are asked to text The Dairy Barn Education Director (phone number provided in the Reminder Email received before camp begins) upon arrival in the main lobby.
 Camp staff will bring the camper to the main lobby, conduct check-out, and collect nametags.
 AM-Only check-out is not later than 12:30 PM and requires an approved adult signature.